 6. Hiking:

 Any time of year, go for a hike through picturesque, soothing scenery to spend some quality time in nature.
-To meet new people and maintain your social life, go hiking with friends, or as a part of a local hiking organization.
-Buses can be rented by many organizations to transport you outside of the city so you can take in some genuinely beautiful scenery and get some exercise and fresh air.
+To meet new people and maintain your social life, go hiking with friends or as a part of a local hiking organization.
+Many organizations can rent buses to transport you outside of the city so you can take in some genuinely beautiful scenery and get some exercise and fresh air.

 7. Golfing:

+Golfing is another top outdoor activity for seniors.
 Golf offers some light exercise and friendly competition, which appeals to many older individuals.
-This sport can be enjoyed by both beginners and professionals, and if necessary, caddies or golf carts can be used.
+Both beginners and professionals can enjoy this sport, and if necessary, caddies or golf carts can be used.
 If you’ve never played golf before, you can take lessons and build on your game at a speed that feels natural to you.

 8. Birdwatching: